1 9 6 9 (UK)

 This ruined the visual joke of Alison, Gwyn and Roger always wearing respectively red, black and green outfits – the colours of electrical wiring at the time – hinting at the power the three could unleash.

-The serial was shot in and around Dinas Mawddwy, North Wales, although the kitchen scenes in the series were filmed at the Marfords Remand Home in Bromborough, Merseyside.
+The serial was shot in and around Dinas Mawddwy, North Wales, between Apil and June 1969 although the kitchen scenes in the series were filmed at the Marfords Remand Home in Bromborough, Merseyside.
+The owners of Bryn Hall where Garner had written and set the novel had refused filming permission.